 How to Reduce Food Packaging Waste

 Food packaging waste has taken over the environment.
 Oceans are filled with plastics, and landfills are equally full of packaging materials.
 While single-use plastics and food packaging have made the food industry more convenient, it has wreaked havoc on the environment.
+So, here’s how to how to reduce food packaging waste.

 Besides plastic, food packaging materials also include paper, cardboard, styrofoam and glass.
 Although some of these materials can be recycled or reused, they still end up in the trash, which is probably why about half of the municipal solid waste in landfills comprises food and packaging.